I Left Belize Sunburnt & Happy

 Jungle heat.

-Tiny towns surrounded by dense green everywhere.
+Tiny towns surrounded by impossibly green landscapes.

 One minute you're eating fresh fruit in a sleepy town.